Nando’s Chicken

 There are more than 156 million land animals farmed in Aotearoa New Zealand.
 Most of them are the chickens bred for meat, who have perhaps the worst lives of any farmed animal.
 The fishes* that are farmed are so numerous that the aquaculture (fish farming) industry measures them in tonnes, rather than the number of individuals.
 They also suffer in many ways.

-This is why we focus on helping chickens and fishes.
+This is why we focus on helping chickens and aquatic animals.

-We are a member of the Open Wing Alliance, a global coalition of 80+ animal organisations working together to end the caging of hens for egg production and improve the lives of chickens raised for meat.
+Member of the Open Wing Alliance, a global coalition of 90+ animal organisations working together to end the caging of hens for egg production and improve the lives of chickens raised for meat.

-We’re also a member of the Aquatic Animal Alliance, a global coalition of 80+ animal organisations working together to improve the lives of aquatic animals.
+Member of the Aquatic Animal Alliance, a global coalition of 100+ animal organisations working together to improve the lives of aquatic animals.

 * The term ‘fishes’ rather than ‘fish’ is increasingly being adopted by the animal advocacy movement to recognise and emphasize the individuality of the intelligent, feeling individuals we are describing.
 (The fish-farming industry only measures fishes in tonnes, rather than numbers of individuals.)